How Can I Help?

 Mandated reporters must report any incident of alleged, suspected, or reasonable suspicion of abuse.
 As a mandated reporter in a work setting, they are required to give their name.
 If they report something they learn about outside of work they can make the report anonymously.

-All reports should be made or as soon as possible by telephone and mail (or fax to Adult Protective Services (650) 341-9789) of the and at least within two working days of learning the information.
+All reports should be made as soon as possible by telephone and mail (or fax to Adult Protective Services at 650-341-9789) of the form [link] and at least within two working days of learning the information.
 Mandated reporters include, but are not limited to:

 - Health care practitioners, e.g. doctors, dentists, nurses, therapists, and health care office staff